 Delta Community Credit Union is committed to improving the financial lives of its members.
-Our financial program for young adults and the annual Scholarship Program were created to help members with early financial milestones, like going to college.
+Our financial resources for young adults and the annual Scholarship Program were created to help members with early financial milestones, like going to college.
 Scholarship awards are based on academic achievement, community service and submission of an essay on a topic selected by the Credit Union.
 Financial need may also be considered.

-Congratulations to our 2016 Scholarship Award Recipients
+Congratulations to our 2019 Scholarship Award Recipients

 $2,500 Scholarship Award Winners

 Rachel Henderson graduated in spring 2019 from Roswell High School.
 At Roswell High, Rachel was accepted to the Governor’s Honors Program in 2018.
 That same year, she received a number of honors, including being named the Skills USA Broadcast News State Champion, becoming a Posse Scholarship finalist and making Honor Roll; she was also awarded 1st Place in the Oratorical Contest at the Georgia Missionary Baptist Convention, and received the Dartmouth College Book Award.
 Her recent community service activities include participating in Pennies for Patients for the Leukemia and Lymphoma Society, volunteering with Antioch Urban Ministries and serving as Sunday School Teacher for Antioch Baptist Church North.
 Rachel will attend the University of Missouri to study Broadcast Journalism.
 She plans to pursue a career as a nightly news anchor for an international news network.